hillwithsmallfields/zorg-mode/hackme.md

 the program can find the size of the file by calling `stat' anyway;
 they're for reading from a stream of packets sent from the phone to the Pebble.

+A line beginning with the @ character contains a space-separated list of dates.

 Non-file-data display
 ---------------------